Julie Allemand: Chicago Sky (2022)

-Los Angeles Sparks (2025–present)
+Los Angeles Sparks (2025)

-On 19 February 2024, Allemand was traded along with Li Yueru and a 2025 WNBA draft third round pick to the Los Angeles Sparks in exchange for the eighth pick in the 2024 WNBA draft.
+On 19 February 2024, Allemand was traded along with Li Yueru and a 2025 WNBA draft third-round pick to the Los Angeles Sparks in exchange for the eighth pick in the 2024 WNBA draft.
 She missed the 2024 season recovering from an injured right ankle.

 On 7 August 2025, she recorded 10 points, 11 assists and 11 rebounds to become the 22nd player in WNBA history to record a triple-double.

+Toronto Tempo (2026–present)

+On 3 April 2026, Allemand was drafted second overall by the Toronto Tempo in the 2026 WNBA expansion draft.

 Overseas career

-She started her professional career with Castors Braine and played there between 2014–2017.
+She started her professional career with Castors Braine and played there between 2014 and 2017.
 She moved to France for ASVEL where she played between 2017–2020 and won Ligue Féminine in 2019.
 Then she transferred to BLMA for 2020–2021 season and won French Cup with them.
 Allemand transferred to ASVEL for second time in 2021, where she won the 2022–23 EuroCup Women championship and Ligue Féminine 2023.

 Fenerbahçe (2024–present)

 On 26 July 2024, Allemand signed a two-year contract with Fenerbahçe, becoming teammates with her compatriot Emma Meesseman.

 On 3 October 2024, Fenerbahçe, the 2023–24 EuroLeague Women champion, and Beşiktaş, the 2023–24 EuroCup Women finalist, faced off in the FIBA Europe SuperCup Women.
-Fenerbahçe defeated their arch rival 79-63 in the match played in Basketball Development Center in Istanbul, securing their second consecutive FIBA Women's Super Cup title.
+Fenerbahçe defeated their arch rival 79–63 in the match played in Basketball Development Center in Istanbul, securing their second consecutive FIBA Women's Super Cup title.
 Allemand made 7 points, 4 assists, 1 steal and 1 rebound performance.

-She also won 2024-25 Turkish Super League, 2024 Turkish Cup and 2024 Turkish Presidential Cup with Fenerbahçe.
+She also won 2024-25 and 2025-26 Turkish Super League, 2025 and 2026 Turkish Cup, 2024 and 2025 Turkish Presidential Cup with Fenerbahçe in domestic level.

+In April 2026, she recorded 12 points, four assists, one steal and two rebounds against Spar Girona in 2026 EuroLeague Women Final Six first match and helped Fenerbahçe Opet to the finals.
+In the final game, she had 12 points, 10 assists, three steals, and nine rebounds against Galatasaray Çağdaş Faktoring and won her first EuroLeague title; this performance led to Allemand winning the MVP of 2026 EuroLeague Final Six title.